All Episodes

 You can test everyone that works at every stadium.

-Make sure you give them the real test.
+Give them the real test.

-Nobody no food handler, no ticket taker.
+Nobody, no food handler, no ticket taker can't be working unless they're tested.

 Same with the players, coaches, trainers, et cetera.